xp44mm/Notebook/RxInAction/02 Hello Rx.md

     .Synchronize()
 ```

-It doesn’t get any simpler than that, but as before, you need to remember that every time you add synchronization of any kind, you risk adding a probable deadlock.
-Rx doesn’t fix that, so developer caution is still needed.
+It doesn't get any simpler than that, but as before, you need to remember that every time you add synchronization of any kind, you risk adding a probable deadlock.
+Rx doesn't fix that, so developer caution is still needed.
 Rx only gives you tools to make the introduction of synchronization easier and more visible.
-When things are easy, explicit, and readable, chances increase that you’ll make it right, but making sure you do it correctly is still your job as a developer.
+When things are easy, explicit, and readable, chances increase that you'll make it right, but making sure you do it correctly is still your job as a developer.

 ### 2.3.6 Wrapping up

 Listing 2.9 shows the entire code of the Rx version.
-The main difference from the traditional events example is that the code tells the story about what you’re trying to achieve rather than how you’re trying to achieve it.
+The main difference from the traditional events example is that the code tells the story about what you're trying to achieve rather than how you're trying to achieve it.
 This is the declarative programming model that Rx is based on.

 Listing 2.9 Locked version of OnStockTick